Educate, Engage, and Empower military-connected students to succeed in a dynamic world.

 The DoDEA instructional program provides a comprehensive prekindergarten through 12th grade curriculum that is dedicated to attaining highest student achievement for all students.
 Currently 100% of DoDEA schools are accredited and in good standing with their regional accrediting agency.
 Students consistently achieve high scores in the National Assessment of Educational Progress and above the national average on standardized assessments.
 Minority students have been especially successful, scoring at or near the highest in the nation in mathematics.

 DoDEA measures student progress with multiple performance-based assessments.
-Beginning in SY 2017-2018, and in conjunction with the implementation of the College and Career Ready Standards (CCRS), DoDEA is transitioning to the DoDEA Comprehensive Assessment Program.
+The TerraNova standardized test provides DoDEA with results that it can compare to a nation-wide sample.
 DoDEA students also take the National Assessment of Educational Progress (NAEP), which provides comparisons of student achievement in reading, writing, math, and science.
-All DoDEA schools are accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI) or the Southern Association of Colleges and Schools Council on Accreditation ans School Improvement (SACS CASI), which provide each school with an independent evaluation.
+All DoDEA schools are accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI) or the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI), which provide each school with an independent evaluation.